A Modern Nebuchadnezzar

 John returned her affection finally, and hugged and kissed her back, “I missed you too” but before he could say her name he felt as if his feet were falling out from under him and he was being pulled away in body, mind, and spirit.
 John’s body shook and there was a bright light.

-He heard a voice calling in a cockney accent, “Wakey, wakey old son!”
+He heard a voice screech of a cockney accent, “Wakey, wakey old son!”

 John opened his eyes and saw his roommate, Gavin, standing on the side of the bed.
 He was fully dressed and had a backpack slung over one shoulder, “Come on and get dressed boy, we’re running late for class.”

 John looked at the time; it was nine fifteen in the morning.
 He rolled over in bed and groaned, “We ain’t running late yet Gavin.
-Now get the fuck outta my room.”Gavin lightly kicked the edge of John’s bed, which only led to John throwing a pillow at him.
+Now get the fuck outta my room!”Gavin lightly kicked the edge of John’s bed, which only led to John throwing a pillow at him.
 He eventually gave up and left.
 John rolled onto his back and sighed.
 He opened his eyes and stared up at the ceiling, “I missed you too,” he looked on his nightstand at his framed photograph of him and the girl from his dream.
 She was in the center of the photo next to him, and on either side they were flanked by their other friends, including Gavin, much to John's chagrin at that moment.
-He focused on her face for a moment, the dream already beginning to fade like all dreams do, and whispered “I missed you too, Kayako.”
+He focused on her face for a moment, the dream already beginning to fade like all dreams do, and whispered “I missed you too, Keiko.”